 In 1990, Congress passed the Student Right-to-Know and Campus Security Act, requiring colleges and universities to report the occurrence of criminal offenses and the number of arrests for specific crimes for the preceding calendar years.

 Community College of Vermont is committed to proving a safe environment for its students, faculty and staff and has policies that address the crime awareness act, center safety and security, drug and alcohol use and abuse, sexual harassment, and disruptive persons.
 Additionally, the Vermont State Colleges has policies that address Sexual Misconduct, Domestic Violence, Dating Violence and Stalking.
-These can be viewed on the CCV web page along with further information about center safety and security at http://www.vsc.edu/pages/ccv_policies.aspx or obtained by contacting Barbara Martin, Dean of Administration, 802-828-2800.
+These can be viewed on the CCV web page along with further information about center safety and security at http://ccv.edu/learn-about-ccv/policies-procedures/ or obtained by contacting Barbara Martin, Dean of Administration, 802-828-2800.